Aventura Prenuptial Agreement Attorney

 The motivations here are international.
 A business owner wants a company kept out of any future division.
 A spouse who owns property abroad wants it identified as separate before it mixes with marital funds.
 And bilingual couples want the certainty of an agreement each party fully understood — something a Spanish-speaking attorney can confirm firsthand.

-Without a prenup, a Florida court applies equitable distribution to these assets — a framework you can preview with our marital asset division calculator.
+Without a prenup, a Florida court applies equitable distribution to these assets — a framework the marital asset division calculator illustrates.
 An agreement lets the couple decide instead.

-What a Aventura Prenup Can and Cannot Cover
+What an Aventura Prenup Can and Cannot Cover

 An Aventura prenup can classify foreign property, business interests, and pre-marital accounts as separate, direct their disposition on divorce or death, and set or waive spousal support.
 It can protect an inheritance, allocate life-insurance benefits, and choose governing law — and it can be executed in a way that documents both spouses’ understanding across languages.